-The 2010 Diversity Index (Figure H-32) largely matches the patterns of opportunity seen in the HCD/TCAC map.
+The 2010 Diversity Index (Figure H-2) largely matches the patterns of opportunity seen in the HCD/TCAC map.
 The diversity analysis assigns a diversity score based on the probability that two persons within a block group will be of differing races and ethnicities, signaling levels of integration or segregation.
 In Laguna Hills in 2010, diversity increased moving northward, with areas of least diversity coinciding with Laguna Hills' highresource areas in the south and areas of high diversity located in low-resource areas, including around the low-resource areas adjacent to Interstate 5.
-The 2018 Diversity Index (Figure H-43) shows diversity increased citywide since 2010, including in the high-resource areas in south Laguna Hills, suggesting that Laguna Hills neighborhoods are moving towards greater integration.
+The 2018 Diversity Index (Figure H-3) shows diversity increased citywide since 2010, including in the high-resource areas in south Laguna Hills, suggesting that Laguna Hills neighborhoods are moving towards greater integration.
 Consistently since 2010, the Via Lomas neighborhood has the highest diversity in the city (Diversity Index score of greater than 85), which is designated as a moderate-resource area on the HCD/TCAC map.
-The Via Lomas neighborhood has a predominantly Hispanic population, with 83 percent of the population identifying as Hispanic.
-This is the only neighborhood with a majority Hispanic population.
-The former Laguna Hills Mall and neighborhood south of Stockport Park and north of Alicia Parkway each have a Hispanic population greater than 30 percent, but the White population is still the predominant population in the block group (Figure H-5).
-This history of high diversity within the Via Lomas neighborhood compared to the rest of the city suggests high rates of racial and/or ethnic concentration persist and coincides with the location of the city's two assisted housing developments.-Laguna Hills and surrounding cities of Alisa Viejo, Laguna Niguel, and Mission Viejo have higher diversity than the coastal cities of Laguna Beach and Dana Point, which are predominantly low diversity.
+This history of high diversity within the Via Lomas neighborhood compared to the rest of the city suggests high rates of racial and/or ethnic concentration persist and coincides with the location of the city's two assisted housing developments.
+Laguna Hills and surrounding cities of Alisa Viejo, Laguna Niguel, and Mission Viejo have higher diversity than the coastal cities of Laguna Beach and Dana Point, which are predominantly low diversity.
 While Laguna Hills and surrounding areas-maintained neighborhoods of low diversity since 2010, the larger, denser cities in northern Orange County, such as Irvine, Garden Grove, Anaheim, and Buena Park are predominantly highly diverse, with diversity scores of 70 and above.
 To address factors that result in the high rates of racial and/or ethnic concentration in the Via Lomas neighborhood, the City will encourage the development of publicly assisted units in moderate and high resource areas of the city (Program H-4), promote development (particularly housing affordable to lower-income households) in the USVP area (H-6), and develop affirmative marketing strategy targeted at property owners in moderate and high resources areas to expand Housing Choice Voucher acceptance (H-16).
-The City will focus its Rehabilitation Program in the Via Lomas neighborhood (Program H-3).